eliashyde/gghat/README.md

 library(tidyverse)
 ```

-Comparative bar graphs—in which bars are paired or otherwise grouped—are
+Comparative bar graphs — in which bars are paired or otherwise grouped —
-useful because they give a strong visual impression.
-As always, though,
+are useful because they give a strong visual impression.
+As always,
-we must be conscientious of how we are curating this impression.
+though, we must be conscientious of how we are curating this impression.
 Starting the y-axis at zero has long since been the golden rule with
 these types of plots, lest the relative lengths of truncated bars
 mislead the viewer with a lie factor greater than one (Tufte, 2001).